-Notice of the 2023 Annual General Meeting
+Notice of the 2024 Annual General Meeting

-on 26 May 2023 at 11:30 a.m.
-Central European Summer Time (CEST)

-at Theater-Casino Zug, Artherstrasse 2-4, Zug, Switzerland
+on 29 May 2024 at 12 p.m.
+Central European Summer Time (CEST) at Theater-Casino Zug, Artherstrasse 2-4, Zug, Switzerland

 THIS DOCUMENT IS IMPORTANT AND REQUIRES YOUR IMMEDIATE ATTENTION

 If you are in any doubt as to any aspect of the proposals referred to in this document or as to the action you should take, you should immediately consult your stockbroker, bank manager, solicitor, accountant or other appropriately authorised professional adviser immediately.